zfbx/zdiscord/readme.md

 - My QBCore/ESX commands aren't loading

     For support for QB or ESX you have to either have the resource load after the core OR uncomment the dependency line from fxmanifest.lua

+## Change log

+**1.0.0 - First unsupported build**
+    A lot.

+**2.0.0 - Github Release**
+    - polished standalone
+    - Added translation support

+**3.0.0 - Modular commands!**
+    - Commands are now loaded dynamically from the `/commands` folder
+    - Help command now has sub commands `!help commandName`
+    - New DM command
+    - various Error checks and fixes

+**3.1.0 - QBCore (potential ESX) support added**
+    - Commands starting with `qb-` will load automatically if QBCore is detected.
+    - Placeholders for `esx-` commands have been added.

 ## License